Doubly isogenous curves of genus two with a rational action of $D_6$: Unexpected sources for doubly isogenous curves

 \subsection{Doubly isogenous nontwists}

-According to the heurisics in Section~\ref{sec:2coverheuristics}, the expected number of doubly isogenous nontwists over $\Fq$ should be $\asymp q^{-1/2}$, so the numbers in the third column of Table~\ref{table:doubly} (or the sixth column of Table~\ref{table:doublyplus}) should behave like $2^{-n/2}$.
+According to the heuristics in Section~\ref{sec:2coverheuristics}, the expected number of doubly isogenous nontwists over $\Fq$ should be $\asymp q^{-1/2}$, so the numbers in the sixth column of Table~\ref{table:doublyplus} should behave like $2^{-n/2}$.
 In particular, as we move from one row to the next, the values in these columns should decrease by a factor of $\sqrt{2}$.
 This does not seem to be reflected in the data; we seem to have more doubly isogenous nontwists than expected.
 Likewise, we would expect the numbers in the seventh column of Table~\ref{table:doublyplus} to decrease by a factor of $2^{3/2}$ from one row to the next, and this also does not appear to be happening.

-One possible explanation, paralleling the behavior seen in \cite{ArulEtAl2024}, is that there may be relations on the parameters $r_1,r_2$ which cause isogenies betweeen at least three of the elliptic curves appearing in the isogeny decompositions of the Jacobians of $C_{r_1,1}^{(2)}$ and $C_{r_2,1}^{(2)}$.
+One possible explanation, paralleling the behavior seen in \cite{ArulEtAl2024}, is that there may be relations on the parameters $r_1,r_2$ which cause isogenies between at least three of the elliptic curves appearing in the isogeny decompositions of the Jacobians of $C_{r_1,1}^{[2]}$ and $C_{r_2,1}^{[2]}$.
 It turns out that this does not happen in our case (see Theorem~\ref{theorem:finitely many doubly isogenous}), but surprisingly Heuristic~\ref{H:default} is still incorrect about doubly isogenous nontwists.
+The actual explanation, given by Theorem \ref{T:extraordinary} below, is the existence of the ``extraordinary curves'' mentioned in the introduction: two curves $C_1 \colonequals C_{r_1,1}$ and $C_2 \colonequals C_{r_2,1}$ with $r_1,r_2 \in \bar\QQ$, such that $C_1$ and $C_2$ are doubly isogenous.